akornato/pokedex/README.md

-## ERC721 Pokedex
+## ERC721/ERC2981 Pokedex royalty marketplace

-This demonstrates how to turn a [Pokedex](https://github.com/Purukitto/pokemon-data.json) into an ERC721 NFT collection whose IFPS metadata conforms to [OpenSea](https://docs.opensea.io/docs/metadata-standards) standard, and then build a web app around it.
+[Pokedex](https://github.com/Purukitto/pokemon-data.json) pokemons are turned into an ERC721 NFT collection extended with ERC2981 NFT Royalty Standard and metadata on IFPS, then listed on a Marketplace which implements royalty transfers on the NFT trades.

 Deployed at https://pokemon-nft-web.vercel.app and [Polygon Mumbai](https://mumbai.polygonscan.com/address/0x22448d0D2a0685c713e568272de1aFc7F8BEE644).